digiltd/oh-rtd-test/AlarmClock.md

 Below you'll find two examples on how to realize an alarm clock with openHAB.
-Example 1 does use only use one item to control the alarm time.
+Example 1 does only use one item to control the alarm time.
 Example II will control the hours and minutes seperately.

 * [Example I] (AlarmClock#alarm-clock---example-i)
  * [Items] (AlarmClock#items)